KireinaHoro/jsteward.moe/content/Gentoo/yubikey-as-login-token.md

     auth        required    pam_unix.so try_first_pass likeauth nullok

-**Note:** the `cue` parameter makes the module display a prompt "Please touch the device." when it is waiting for a response so that the user does not mistaken it as the system has hung.
+**Note:** the `cue` parameter makes the module display a prompt "Please touch the device." when it is waiting for a response so that the user does not mistake it as the system has hung.

 This enables you to authenticate with a Yubikey without the need of user passwords.
 To use the Yubikey as a 2FA tool, change `sufficient` to `required`.
 However, this will result in failed authentication when the Yubikey is not present (and touched in time).